build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 ## Create Pull Request and merge code
 Now that we have all changes in the branch named `test-pr-workflow`, you can ask others to review the changes by creating a pull request.

 Perform following steps to create pull request to compare the changes in the test branch with the main branch.
 Goto Code -> Pull requests in the CodeCatalyst console.
-Click on `Create pull request` and enter following details
+Click on `Create pull request` and enter following details:

+- Source repository : `3-tier-app`
+- Source branch : `test-pr-workflow`
+- Destination branch : `main`
+- Pull request title: `Merge new third subnet`
+- Pull request description: `New third subnet created and added to VPC, RouteTable, NACL, LoadBalancer, ASG`

 ![CodeCatalyst Create Pull request Dialog](images/cc_create_pull_request.png)
 </br>

 You can optionally add reviewers to approve/deny the merge.

-Note, that our source branch is `test-pr-workflow` and our destination for merge is the main branch.
+Note, that our source branch is `test-pr-workflow` and our destination for merge is the `main` branch.
 Once this PR is created, it will trigger the `PR_Branch_Workflow` that will create a CloudFormation changeset (and not make any deployments!).

+>To see the active run for `PR_Branch_Workflow`, in the CodeCatalyst console, navigate to the `CI/CD` -> `Workflows` page and ensure you select the `test-pr-workflow` branch.
+By default, the Workflows page always shows the `main` branch.
+You have to switch branches to see the active workflow in other branches.

 You can goto CloudFormation Console, Changeset and verify the changes proposed by the new pull request.

 ![Console CloudFormation Changeset ](images/console_cfn_change_set.png)
 </br>

 A reviewer will confirm the changes and then click on `Merge`

 If there are conflicts, or if the merge can't be completed, the merge button is inactive, and a `Not mergeable` label is displayed.
+In that case, you must obtain approval from any required approvers, resolve conflicts locally if necessary, and push those changes before you can merge.

 ![CodeCatalyst Mergeable request all green](images/cc_mergeable_request.png)

 </br>
 At this point you have 2 options for merge strategies. :

-1. **Fast forward merge** - Merges the branches and moves the destination branch pointer to the tip of the source branch.
+1. **Fast forward merge** (select this option) - Merges the branches and moves the destination branch pointer to the tip of the source branch.
 This is the default merge strategy in Git.
+Select this option for this blog.
 </br>

 2. **Squash and merge** - Combines all commits from the source branch into single merge commit in the destination branch.

 You can optionally, delete the source branch after merging this pull request.
-In our case the source branch is `test-pr-workflow` and I am deleting this branch to keep my branching structure clean and simple.
+In our case, the source branch is `test-pr-workflow` and I am deleting this branch to keep my branching structure clean and simple.

 ![CodeCatalyst Merge Pull request](images/cc_merge_pull_request.png)
 </br>